-It’s gone midnight when the door bursts open and Bonney crashes in.
+It’s gone midnight when the door bursts open and Bonney crashes in, his back to the room.
 His pistol is drawn but it’s trained on the men on the porch outside.
 Me and Garrett are hiding in the shadows at the back of the room like a couple of snakes.

 “Who are these guys, Pete?”
 Bonney calls to me over his shoulder.

 The ‘guys’ outside are Garrett’s deputies.
 They’d arrived just before supper.
 They’re as ugly as homemade sin and twice as mean.
 Useless at keepin’ watch too by all accounts.
 Bonney isn’t expecting the deputies and so he backs into my room thinking it’s safe.
 He would cut and run if he knew Garrett was lurking in the dark with me.

 “That’s him!”
 Nerves get the better of me and I bleat like some pansy-ass kid.